Kemberton Solar Farm

 Creating a sustainable future

-As well as being renewable and low carbon, solar power is one of the cheapest forms of energy for the UK.
-A fivefold increase in installed solar capacity is needed by 2050 according to the Government’s Energy Security Strategy (2022) and projects such as Kemberton Solar Farm will help the UK accelerate the transition to Net Zero.
+As well as being renewable and low carbon, solar power is one of the cheapest forms of energy for the U.K. A fivefold increase in installed solar capacity is needed by 2050 according to the Government’s Energy Security Strategy (2022) and projects such as Limes Farm Solar Park will help the U.K. accelerate the transition to Net Zero.

-We have a long-term vision for the site which helps to address the UK’s energy security, provides a substantial biodiversity net gain and supports farmers, local agriculture and the local community.
+We have a long-term vision for Limes Farm Solar Park which helps to address the UK’s energy crisis, provides a substantial biodiversity net gain and supports farmers, local agriculture and the local community.

 Forming a strong relationship with the community that we serve is important to us and we are continually exploring ways we can better support local initiatives.
-We value your feedback and try to reflect it in the way the project is designed and constructed, like the inclusion of permissive pathways and the retention and creation of wildlife habitats.
-If you do have any thoughts on how we can improve our proposals, please do get in touch here.
+We value your feedback and try to reflect it in the way the project is designed, like the inclusion of permissive pathways and the retention and creation of wildlife habitats.
+If you do have any thoughts on how we can improve our proposals, please do get in touch.